Ebryx/AES-Killer/README.md

 - Decrypt AES Encrypted traffic on proxy tab
 - Decrypt AES Encrypted traffic on proxy, scanner, repeater and intruder

 ***NOTE:*** Currently support `AES/CBC/PKCS5Padding` encryption/decryption.
-Not generic yet (have to modify depending upon the application behavior).

 ### How it works
-- Require AES Encryption Key (Can be obtained by reversing mobile app)
+- Require AES Encryption Key (Can be obtained by using frida or reversing mobile app)
-- Require AES Encryption Initialize Vector (Can be obtained by reversing mobile app)
+- Require AES Encryption Initialize Vector (Can be obtained by using frida or reversing mobile app)
 - Request Parameter (Leave blank in case of whole request body)
 - Response Parameter (Leave blank in case of whole response body)
 - Character Separated with space for obfuscation on request/response
 - URL/Host of target to filter request and response

 ### How to Install
-<pre>Download jar file from <a href="https://github.com/Ebryx/AES-Killer/releases/download/2.0/AES_Killer.jar" target="_blank">Release</a> and add in burpsuite</pre>
+<pre>Download jar file from <a href="https://github.com/Ebryx/AES-Killer/releases/download/3.0/AES_Killer.jar" target="_blank">Release</a> and add in burpsuite</pre>

 <img src="https://i.imgur.com/tAsxDnx.gif" />